 - The birth of a child or the placement of a child with the employee for adoption or foster care;

-- To care for a spouse, domestic partner, child, or parent who has a serious health condition; or
+- To care for a spouse, domestic partner, child, sibling, parent, parent-in-law, grandchild, grandparent, or designated person (“designated person” means any individual related by blood or whose association with the employee is the equivalent of a family relationship) who has a serious health condition; or

-- The employee's own serious health condition if the employee is unable to perform the essential functions of his or her job.
+- The employee’s own serious health condition if the employee is unable to perform the essential functions of their job.

 A “serious health condition” means an illness, injury, impairment, or physical or mental condition that involves: (1) inpatient care in a hospital, hospice or residential health care facility; or (2) continuing treatment or continuing supervision by a health care provider that also requires an absence from work, school or other regular daily activities of more than three days.